zcfrank1st/object-id/README.md

 Object Id
 =====

-refer to twitter snowflake, currently a simple jar unique key generator
+refer to twitter snowflake

+* a restful service
+* a thrift service
+* a jar service

 #### TODO